afshinator/OdinProject-GoogleSearchClone/README.md

 * Hovering over cog button doesn't change opacity of cog image; it should.

 * .gsc-control-cse is not responding to my settings, causing too low spacing on search results

+* Google's results are certainly a combo of more things than a straight call to the API like I'm making.
+Therefore their real results definitely differ.